This post may contain affiliate links. Read our disclosure policy here.

 9. Enjoy a Mint bath.

-Add mint leaves to your bath and they will not only refresh and wake up your skin but your senses as well!
-You can chop leaves and add them or just add leaves whole.
+Add mint leaves to your bath; they will refresh and wake up your skin and your senses!
+You can chop leaves and add them or add leaves whole.
 It is a way to get the spa experience for less!

 10. Spice up steamed foods.

 You can add mint to steamed vegetables and steamed rice to get an added pop of flavor.
-The flavor of mint is unexpected but pairs nicely with these food items are are a great way to perk them up and try something new.
+The flavor of mint is unexpected but pairs nicely with these food items, are a great way to perk them up and try something new.